iterative/mlem.ai/content/docs/use-cases/dvc.md

 </details>

-Often it’s a bad idea to store binary files in git, especially big ones.
+Often it’s a bad idea to store binary files in Git, especially big ones.
 To solve this MLEM can utilize DVC capabilities to connect external cloud storage for model and dataset versioning.